+AUTHORIZATION

+I will be represented in this grievance by: (check one - representative must sign on appropriate line):

+- $\Box$ UFF:

+- $\Box$ Myself:

-AUTHORIZATION I will be represented in this grievance by: (check one - representative must sign on appropriate line): □ UFF: ☐ Myself: ☐ Legal Counsel: I authorize the use, for the purposes of the Step 2 Meeting, of any previously released Limited-Access Records (as defined under Florida Polytechni University Rule 6C13-6.008) pertinent to this grievance by the individual(sindicated above.
-If written authorization is required for the release of any additional Limited-Access Records, I may submit such written authorization.
-I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE AN RIGHTS TO JUDICIAL REVIEW OF AGENCY ACTION PURSUANT TO CHAPTER 12 FLORIDA STATUTES, AND TO THE REVIEW OF SUCH ACTIONS UNDER OTHE UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THE MATTERS RAISED IN THIS GRIEVANCE.
+- □ Legal Counsel:

+I UNDERSTAND AND AGREE THAT BY FILING THIS GRIEVANCE, I WAIVE ANY RIGHTS TO JUDICIAL REVIEW OF AGENCY ACTION PURSUANT TO CHAPTER 120, FLORIDA STATUTES, AND TO THE REVIEW OF SUCH ACTIONS UNDER OTHER UNIVERSITY PROCEDURES WHICH MAY BE AVAILABLE TO ADDRESS THE MATTERS RAISED IN THIS GRIEVANCE.

 Signature of Grievant (Grievant must sign if grievance is to be processed).

-This grievance was electronically filed with the Office of General Couns (ogc@floridapoly.edu) on DATE OF RECEIPT BY OFFICE OF GENERAL COUNSEL:
+This grievance was electronically filed with the Office of General Counsel (ogc@floridapoly.edu) on .

+DATE OF RECEIPT BY OFFICE OF GENERAL COUNSEL:

+Grievance #: [Assigned by OGC]